jeanNyil/nodejs-sso/README.md

     memory, and will not scale past a single process.
     ==> Deactivating certificate validation ( /!\ not recommended in PRODUCTION! )
     env NODE_TLS_REJECT_UNAUTHORIZED:  0
-    { message: 'App is now running on port 8080' } 'START'
+    { message: 'App is now running on port 8080' } START
     ```
 6. Create an non-secure route to expose the `nodejs-sso` RESTful service outside the OpenShift cluster.
     ```